UUInc-co/lil-c-daemon_legacy/README.md

 # Lil C Daemon

-    Little C Daemon is just that, a small simple program that daemonizes your embedded linux programs.
+    Little C Daemon is just that, a small simple program that daemonizes your Linux programs.
 Just link it in your script and call it.
+It will be optimized for embedded Linux applications and other low memory systems.

 ## Installation